Turianpy/tree_menu/README.md

 the app has no requirements other than django itself

-then, populate the db with demo data by running:
+then, cd into the directory with manage.py and populate the db with demo data by running:

 ```bash
 python manage.py demo_db